skip to content

 It works perfectly in IE8 by just placing the mouse over the image and DO NOT MOVE IT.
 IE8 appears to continually monitor the mouse hover.

-ALSO, because Safari and Google Chrome have transition control, the speed of change of the images on hover can be slowed down.
+ALSO, because Safari, Chrome and Opera have transition control, the speed of change of the images on hover can be slowed down.
 So these two browsers have been slowed down to a frame every 0.1 seconds irrespective of the speed of the mouse so you will see a nice smooth animation in these two browsers.

 Remember this is only for fun.